This case study is published under StratumCGI's

 Architects Brief for the Big-Box Warehouse CGI

-Scope: Facade material close-ups, curtain wall corner detail, and full massing frames for the planning submission and design and access statement.
+Scope: Facade material close-ups, curtain wall corner detail, and full massing images for the planning submission and design and access statement.

 The architects briefed the technical set.
 The visual had